kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 \(e\) *Air racing.* Participating in air races, including (for such participants) practicing for such air races and flying to and from racing events.

-\(f\) *Market surveys.* Use of aircraft for purposes of conducting market surveys, sales demonstrations, and customer crew training only as provided in §21.195.
+\(f\) *Market surveys.* Use of aircraft for purposes of conducting market surveys, sales demonstrations, and customer crew training only as provided in [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.195   Experimental certificates: Aircraft to be used for market surveys, sales demonstrations, and customer crew training.|§21.195]].

 \(g\) *Operating amateur-built aircraft.* Operating an aircraft the major portion of which has been fabricated and assembled by persons who undertook the construction project solely for their own education or recreation.

-\(h\) *Operating primary kit-built aircraft.* Operating a primary category aircraft that meets the criteria of §21.24(a)(1) that was assembled by a person from a kit manufactured by the holder of a production certificate for that kit, without the supervision and quality control of the production certificate holder under §21.184(a).
+\(h\) *Operating primary kit-built aircraft.* Operating a primary category aircraft that meets the criteria of [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.24   Issuance of type certificate: primary category aircraft.|§21.24]](a)(1) that was assembled by a person from a kit manufactured by the holder of a production certificate for that kit, without the supervision and quality control of the production certificate holder under [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.184   Issue of special airworthiness certificates for primary category aircraft.|§21.184]](a).

 \(i\) *Operating light-sport aircraft.* Operating a light-sport aircraft that—

-\(1\) Has not been issued a U.S. or foreign airworthiness certificate and does not meet the provisions of §103.1 of this chapter.
+\(1\) Has not been issued a U.S. or foreign airworthiness certificate and does not meet the provisions of [[Volume 2/F Air traffic and general operating rules/0103 Ultralight vehicles.md#§103.1   Applicability.|§103.1]] of this chapter.
 An experimental certificate will not be issued under this paragraph for these aircraft after January 31, 2008;

 \(2\) Has been assembled—

-\(i\) From an aircraft kit for which the applicant can provide the information required by §21.193(e); and
+\(i\) From an aircraft kit for which the applicant can provide the information required by [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.193   Experimental certificates: general.|§21.193]](e); and

 \(ii\) In accordance with manufacturer's assembly instructions that meet an applicable consensus standard; or

-\(3\) Has been previously issued a special airworthiness certificate in the light-sport category under §21.190.
+\(3\) Has been previously issued a special airworthiness certificate in the light-sport category under [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.190   Issue of a special airworthiness certificate for a light-sport category aircraft.|§21.190]].

 \[Amdt.
 21-21, 38 FR 6858, May 7, 1968, as amended by Amdt.
 21-57, 49 FR 39651, Oct.
 9, 1984; Amdt.
 21-70, 57 FR 41369, Sept.
 9, 1992; Amdt.
 21-85, 69 FR 44862, July 27, 2004; Amdt.
 21-85, 69 FR 53336, Sept.
 1, 2004\]